SETI Institute: Center for Education

 The Center for Education promotes STEM education through NASA and NSF-funded programs aimed at teaching and inspiring children, young adults and educators in physical sciences with emphasis on astronomy and astrobiology.

 The Airborne Astronomy Ambassadors program brings research to American middle and high school teachers.
 Selected science educators take a crash-course in astronomy and experience two sorties on the SOFIA (Stratospheric Observatory for Infrared Astronomy) modified 747 aircraft, operated by NASA and the German Space Agency.

 In 2016, the institute received a five-year grant from NASA for an institute-conceived STEM program for the Girl Scouts of the USA.
 In partnership with the University of Arizona, the Girl Scouts of Northern California and the Girl Scouts of the USA, the SETI Institute launched "Reaching for the Stars: NASA Science for Girl Scouts."
-This will develop a new series of merit badges based on a STEM curriculum for girls aged 5 to 18.
+This developed a new series of merit badges based on a STEM curriculum for girls aged 5 to 18.

 Funded by the National Science Foundation, SETI Institute operates a summer internship program for college students.
 Research Experiences for Undergraduates (REU) is an eight-week summer internship that pairs students with institute mentor/scientists.

-Bringing the Excitement of NASA Science to the Nation's Community Colleges, NASA Community College Network is a newly funded (2021) initiative to bring NASA subject matter experts (SME), research findings, and science resources into the nation's community college system.
+Bringing the Excitement of NASA Science to the Nation's Community Colleges, NASA Community College Network (NCCN) is a newly funded (2021) initiative to bring NASA subject matter experts (SME), research findings, and science resources into the nation's community college system.
+NCCN will expand to include Earth Science curriculum under the new moniker NCCN: Earth to Space (NCCN:ES) in 2027.

+In 2024, NCCN partnered with the American Astronomical Society (AAS) to bring astronomy researchers to community colleges.
+The Harlow Shapley Visiting Lecture program, which dates back to the 1950's, provides support to local communities with a public talk and lectures to educational institutions.
+It is named after astronomer Harlow Shapley (1885-1972).